 Programmable thermostats are a hot topic in the HVAC industry.

-Their popularity has grown in recent years with the emergence of devices such as the Lennox iComfort system.
+Their popularity has grown in recent years with the emergence of devices such as the Daikin One Smart Thermostat.
 The main logic backing the development has been that they are more efficient and therefore save you money.
 After all, when you’re not home, you don’t need your HVAC system to be working, right?

 It’s more complicated than that.